-While part of the allure of Austin includes over 300 days of sunshine per year, those visitors and new residents with more urban experience might find themselves intimidated by the unbelievable variety of outdoor activities that the city has to offer.
+While part of the allure of Austin includes more than 300 days of sunshine per year, those visitors with more urban experience might find themselves intimidated by the unbelievable variety of outdoor activities that the city has to offer.
 Whether you're here for the day or plan on sticking around for a while, Mount Bonnell is a great place to get your outdoor adventures started and witness some of the incredible views the city has to offer.
 Check out some quick tips for the short hike!
-Mount Bonnell for Beginners:

-Actually located in Covert Park, Mount Bonnell is generally considered the highest point in Austin at 775 feet!
+Actually located in Covert Park, Mount Bonnell is one of the highest points in Austin at 781 feet!
 The peak is named for George Bonnell, who served as Commissioner of Indian Affairs for the Texas Republic.

 To get to Mount Bonnell, take 35th Street west over MoPac past Camp Mabry.
 After taking a left at the fork onto Old Bull Creek Road, take a right on Mount Bonnell Road and move up the hill, where you will then see parking to your left.
-All of this is free, and because of its accessibility is great for all ages!
+All of this is free and, because of the short hike, is great for all ages!

 That's it!
-This is a great place to visit when you're in town to see what the Austin Hill Country is all about, and is now one of my favorite overlooks in the city.
-Bring your camera, and be sure to tag @VisitAustinTX or #TrueAustin in your latest outdoor adventure.
+This is a great place to visit when you're in town to see what Austin and the Texas Hill Country are all about.
+Bring your camera, and be sure to tag @VisitAustinTX or use #TrueAustin in your latest outdoor adventure.